-Most of my time is spent working on my electronic music project MALAKAI, focusing on combining elements from trip hop, glitch and bass music.
+Most of my time is spent working on my electronic music project MALAKAI, focusing on combining elements from trip hop, glitch, bass music and IDM.

-The rest of my time is occupied doing other music and sound related things like recording and mixing music ranging from classical to dubstep, as well as audio recording, mixing and editing for film audio and teaching music and recording skills to all levels.
+The rest of my time is occupied doing other music and sound related things like recording and mixing music ranging from classical to dubstep, as well as audio recording, mixing and editing for film.
+I also teach music and recording skills to all levels.

 I would love to hear about your project and help out in whatever way I can - Click the "Contact" button to get in touch!!

 Would you like to learn about Music Technology, Beat Production, or DJing?
 I also offer private lessons in person in the NYC area, or via Skype!

 Check out my personal project MALAKAI at www.thisismalakai.com!